jzohrab/practicing-guitar/docs/part-2-getting-organized/time-and-schedule.rst

 * There is a physical component to playing, so rest is essential for smaller muscles.
 * You need to reflect on the work you've done in those 20 minutes.

 If you've done focused work during your 20 minutes, that's sufficient for your brain and nervous system to process and adapt during your rest period.
-Note that the above says you should work on something different!
-You can choose to revisit earlier chunks -- nothing bad will happen if in your next 20 minute practice session you work on the same thing again.
-But nothing good will happen either, it will be a waste of time.

 .. tip:: Get a timer, set it to 20 minutes, and at the end of 20 minutes, stop!